Police Data

 Supplementary Comment

-The 12 month period ending September 2024 has seen a decrease of 29% (-143 offences) in drug trafficking offences when compared to the previous 12 months.
-There has been a 41% (-243 offences) decrease when compared to the 2019 baseline.
+The 12-month period ending December 2024 has seen a decrease in drug trafficking offences of 14% (-63 offences) when compared to the previous 12 months.
+There has been a 36% (-216 offences) decrease when compared to the 2019 baseline.

-Each County Line is assessed using a matrix which attributes a score based on the threat associated with that County Line.
-Use of violence, threatened violence, and intelligence relating to children being part of a County Line’s operation are examples of high-risk factors that will impact on a line’s threat score.
-Higher risk lines are graded as Tier 1, which take precedence for investigation and enforcement ahead of Tier 2 lines.
+Each County Line is assessed using a matrix which attributes a score based on the threat associated with it.
+Use of violence, threatened violence, and intelligence relating to children being part of a County Line’s operation are examples of high-risk factors which will impact on a line’s threat score.
+Lines which score higher are graded as Tier 1 and take priority for investigation and enforcement ahead of Tier 2 lines.

-By the end of June 2024, more than 100 County Lines had been closed and nearly 200 people had been charged in connection with running drugs supply lines in Norfolk since the inception of the County Lines team in 2020.
-Drugs, cash, and weapons are regularly recovered, cash seizures of almost £190,000 have been made, and over 520 years of prison sentences handed out by court Judges.
+By the end of September 2024, more than 100 County Lines had been closed and nearly 200 people had been charged in connection with running drugs supply lines in Norfolk since the inception of the County Lines team in 2020.
+Drugs, cash, and weapons are regularly recovered.
+Cash seizures of around £200,000 have been made since 2020, and over 550 years of prison sentences have been handed out in the same period.

 Priority area: Reduce neighbourhood crime